Wiener process: Time change

 and $U$ is another complex-valued Wiener process.

 In contrast to the real-valued case, a complex-valued martingale is generally not a time-changed complex-valued Wiener process.
 For example, the martingale $2 X_t + i Y_t$ is not (here $X_t$ and $Y_t$ are independent Wiener processes, as before).

+Brownian sheet

+The Brownian sheet is a multiparamateric generalization.
+The definition varies from authors, some define the Brownian sheet to have specifically a two-dimensional time parameter $t$ while others define it for general dimensions.